muhammedahmedd/piperx_arm_sim/README.md

 ## Notes

+The original README inside Moveit2/ includes a manual Isaac Sim hardware-configuration step.
+That step is already done in this fork for Piper X, so after starting Isaac Sim, users only need to run:

+ros2 launch piper_x_gripper_moveit_config demo.launch.py

 This branch is project-focused.
 It is not meant to replace the full AgileX `agx_arm_sim` repository.
 This branch keeps the parts needed for my Piper X arm workflow.

 For the original AgileX package and full multi-arm documentation, use the `master` branch of this fork or the upstream AgileX repository.